devkimchi/blog/content/posts/2020/2020-10-07-3-ways-mapping-apex-domains-to-azure-functions.md

 fullscreen: true
 ---

-Throughout this series, I'm going to show how an Azure Functions instance can map APEX domains, bind an SSL certificate to the custom domain and automatically update its public inbound IP address to DNS server.
+Throughout this series, I'm going to show how an Azure Functions instance can map APEX domains, add an SSL certificate and update its public inbound IP address to DNS.

 * ***3 Ways Mapping APEX Domains to Azure Functions***
-* Adding Let's Encrypt SSL Certificate to Azure Functions Custom Domain
+* [Adding Let's Encrypt SSL Certificate to Azure Functions][post 2]
-* Updating Public IP Address of Azure Functions to DNS Automatically
+* Updating DNS A Record for Azure Functions Automatically
+* Deploying Azure Functions via GitHub Actions without Publish Profile

 Let's say there is an [Azure Functions][az func] instance.
 One of your customers wants to add a custom domain to the Function app.
 As long as the custom domain is a sub-domain type like `api.contoso.com`, it shouldn't be an issue because CNAME mapping is supported out-of-the-box.
 But what if the customer wants to add an APEX domain?